-If you own a residence or a commercial property with a flat roof, you may have different concerns regarding protecting the roof system and maintaining the value of your property.
-True, all property owners need to stay vigilant regarding water intrusion, but ponding water on flat roofs is a worry only those buildings with a flat roof are likely to experience.
+If you own a residence or commercial property with a flat roof, you may have different concerns regarding protecting the roof system and maintaining the property’s value.
+True, all property owners need to stay vigilant regarding water intrusion, but ponding water on flat roofs is a concern only those buildings with flat roofs are likely to experience.

 What is Ponding?

-Ponding occurs when, after a storm or heavy rain, water collects in pools on the roof.
+Ponding occurs when water collects in pools on the roof after a storm or heavy rain.

 Most pools of water will quickly drain off – or even evaporate – but owners should be aware of the signs that ponding has become an issue, and can lead to a leaking roof.